bytedance/TiktokBusinessPlugin/Node-JS-Example.md

 ### new TiktokBusinessExternalDataGenerator() constructor
 ```
-const generator = new TiktokBusinessExternalGenerator(
+const generator = new TiktokBusinessExternalDataGenerator(
    // key is used to generate hmac, be sure not to expose it to the public or commit to any of your codebase
    // Contact tiktok's representative to get to know the key for your platform
     key,